RomanEmreis/volga-docs/docs/getting-started/headers.md

 ```
 Here we need to use the [`ResponseContext`](https://docs.rs/volga/latest/volga/app/results/struct.ResponseContext.html) struct that allows us to customize the response with specific headers or status.

-Both `headers` and `status` fields are requred.
+Both `headers` and `status` fields are required.
 If the **Content-Type** header is not persisted in the `headers` the `application/json` content type will be used by default.
-To use the specific one you can just add it explicitly:
+To use the specific one, you can just add it explicitly:
 ```rust
 headers.insert(String::from("Content-Type"), String::from("text/plain"));
 ```